As always, having more fun than a human being should be allowed to have.

 Thanks.

-Um who's he talking about?
+Who's he talking about?

 Which chick?

-I'm gonna leave it at that.
+I'm going to leave it at that.

-But uh I'm uh I rather than identify the chick, let your imagination run wild, folks.
+Rather than identify the chick, let your imagination run wild, folks.

-Uh just picture Mary Lou Retton on steroids, and whatever you come up with is who he's talking about.
+Just picture Mary Lou Retton on steroids, and whatever you come up with is who he's talking about.

 And during her remarks, she said this about health care.

-A bill that says to someone, if you want to be creative and be a musician or whatever, you can leave your work, focus on your talent, your skill, your passion, your aspirations, because you will have health care.
+We see it as an entrepreneurial bill, a bill that says to someone, if you want to be creative and be a musician or whatever, you can leave your work, focus on your talent, your skill, your passion, your aspirations, because you will have health care.

-Uh see, is saying to all you budding artists, quit your jobs.
+She's saying to all you budding artists, quit your jobs.

 You don't have to take jobs you don't want just for health care anymore because they passed health care.

-So you can quit your job, you can focus on your art, and other taxpayers will pick up your health care.
+You can focus on your art and other taxpayers will pick up your health care.

-This is not the first time Madam Pelosi has said this March 11th, earlier this year, uh, on the uh Mary Lou Rettin with steroids show during a discussion about health care.
+March 11th, earlier this year, on the Mary Lou Retton with steroids show during a discussion about healthcare.

-Think of an economy where people could be an artist or a photographer, uh writer, without worrying about keeping their day job in order to have health insurance, or that people could start a business and be entrepreneurial and take risk, but not job lock because a child has asthma, someone in his family is bipolar, you name it, any condition, is job locking.
+Or that people could start a business and be entrepreneurial and take risk, but not job locked because a child has asthma or someone in the family is bipolar, you name it, any condition is job locking.

 Job locking, yes.

-But well, greed and grease.
+But, well, greed and grease.

-Go at the butt but to focus on your art.
+But focus on your art.

 Follow your passion.